MRU-CSIS-3512-202201-001/asg-02-instructions/milestone-05.md

 # Assignment 02 - Milestone 05

-**Due: Officially @ 11:59 PM on April 7th**
+**Due: Officially @ 11:59 PM on Friday, April 8th**
-_(Unofficially whenever JP Gets Up & Starts Marking On April 8th)_
+_(Unofficially, whenever JP Gets Up & Starts Marking On April 9th)_

-_I'm going to take Friday (Apr 8) off and just mark my brain off from whenever I get up.
-Historical data indicate that will be somewhere between 2 and 3 AM.
-Assuming it takes at most 2h to mark each one, that'll mean sometime late afternoon that day you'll have your mark and know your grades going into the final exam._
+_I'll be marking Saturday and Sunday with the intent to have your pre-final exam course mark back to you by late Sunday afternoon._

 **Worth 7% of your final grade**